mirage/mirage-www/tmpl/wiki/install.md

 !!Requirements

-Mirage has been tested on Archlinux, Debian Wheezy, Ubuntu Lucid/Raring and MacOS X 10.8.
+Mirage has been tested on Archlinux, Debian Wheezy, Ubuntu Lucid/Raring and MacOS X 10.7 and 10.8.
 To compile the Xen backend, you *must* have a 64-bit Linux host.
 32-bit is not supported at this time.

 Install OPAM for your operating system by following its [Quick Install Guide](http://opam.ocamlpro.com/doc/Quick_Install.html).